-The Language Laboratory, located on the first floor of the Hollander Hall, is an all-digital computer lab.
-The lab design centers on the changing modes of student learning, and remains up-to-date with format of materials available for foreign language study, as well as advancements in digital technology.
+The Language Laboratory, located on the first floor of Hollander Hall, is an all-digital computer lab.
+The lab design centers on the changing modes of student learning and remains up-to-date with format of materials available for language study, as well as advancements in digital technology.
 The language lab accommodates individual and group study with delivery of audio and visual materials in digital format.
-The workspace is primarily reserved for students who wish to perfect their foreign language pronunciation, listen to passages in the original version, complete their language workbook exercises or write papers in any of the languages taught at Williams.
+The workspace is primarily reserved for students who wish to perfect their language pronunciation, listen to passages in the original version, complete their language workbook exercises or write papers in any of the languages taught at Williams.
 Internet resources with educational content coexist with the more traditional media such as films, audio files and instructional CDs and DVDs.
 The extensive foreign language video collection has been replaced with DVDs in Sawyer Library.

 Language Lab provides…

 - Resources for classroom instruction and independent study.

 - Information and training for use of equipment and software.